 In the vast majority of cases, duck feed is readily available in specialist shops.
 These are basically feed mixes, the content of which is tailored to the special needs of the animals.
 Mostly they are made up of the following ingredients:

 - Sunflower seeds

-You can do this relatively easy if you don’t buy your duck feed ready-mixed but prefer to make it yourself.
-It is, of course, ideal if the mix is fresh every day.
-The following recipe has proven itself and is particularly popular with all types of duck:
+If you don’t buy your duck feed ready-mixed, but prefer to make it yourself, you can do this relatively easily.
+It is of course ideal if the mix is fresh every day.
+The following recipe has proven itself. and is particularly popular with all types of duck:

 - Corn flakes

 - Water or milk (to mix)

 The cooked vegetables and potatoes must be allowed to cool before a duck can eat them.
 It is also advisable to chop the potatoes.
 Incidentally, these do not have to be peeled in advance.
 On the contrary: the shell contains lots of nutrients that are good for the ducks.
 Oat and barley meal is available for relatively little money from many grain farmers.
 The remaining ingredients are available from grocery stores.

 In practically every household there is a daily leftover food that you can feed to ducks.
 Basically, the animals are not picky here either.
 However, not everything that we humans like is good for a duck.
 If the leftover food contains flavorings and preservatives, they are taboo.
 The same applies to very spicy dishes.
 In addition, it must always be ensured that the leftover food is not yet infected with mold and thus inedible.